adderbyte/GYM_XPLANE_ML/gym_xplane_final_version/gym_xplane/Readme.md

 #### gym xplane environment
 -------------------
 # gym-xplane
-Gym Xplane is an environment bundle for OpenAI Gym.
+Gym_Xplane is an XPlane environment bundle for OpenAI Gym.

 ## Installation